The New School's international reputation for academic excellence and its

 be prepared for each transcript.
 Note also that an admission committee may require a

 transcript evaluation even if

 an applicant is petitioning to transfer credits.
-If you request your evaluation on the WES website, search for "New School Undergraduate" or "New School Graduate."
+If you request your evaluation on the WES website, search for "New School Bachelors" or "New School Graduate."